 1. Big and Little Talbot Island State Parks

 For the nature lover and the adventurer in all of us, the Big and Little Talbot Island State Parks contain thousands of acres of coastal forests, dunes, and marshes.
 These parks, located only 20 miles east of Downtown Jacksonville in the Timucuan Ecological and Historic Preserve, are two of the few undeveloped barrier islands in Northeast Florida, and home to a diverse variety of animals and trees.
-Big Talbot Island features Blackrock Beach, easily one of Jacksonville’s best kept natural secrets.
+Formerly occupied by the Spicer plantation on the north end of the island and the Houston plantation at the south, Big Talbot Island features Blackrock Beach, easily one of Jacksonville’s best kept natural secrets.
 Blackrock is covered by dozens of bleached tree skeletons, a site you can’t see in many other places - only four percent of land in the entire world contains the unique geological soil formations found here.
 The Talbot Islands also feature five miles of beaches, nature trails, and waterways - the many tidal streams, rivers and marshes are great for fishing and kayaking.
 Picnic, restroom and camping facilities, tours and wildlife viewings are also available.
 For information, visit www.floridastateparks.org/littletalbotisland.

-If you’re an art lover with a free Friday night, the Cummer Museum of Art & Gardens is the place to be.
+If you’re an art lover, the Cummer Museum of Art & Gardens is the place to be.
 The Cummer is home to one of the finest collections in the Southeast, housing nearly 5,000 works in the permanent collection, spanning from 2000 BC all the way up into the 21st century.
 In addition, the museum’s gardens spread out over 2.5 acres, housing reflection ponds, arbors, and one of the city’s oldest trees.
 Alongside both the gardens and the art, the Cummer works to enhance the visitor experience by including a nationally recognized, interactive learning center.
-Every Friday from June 21 through September 6, 2019, the Cummer Museum of Art & Gardens offers free admission to its permanent collection and gardens during new extended hours, 4 to 9 p.m.
+Thanks to generous sponsors, admission to the museum is free every Tuesday and Friday night from 4 p.m. to 9 p.m. as well as the first and third Saturdays of each month from 11 a.m. to 4 p.m.
 For location and event information, visit https://www.cummermuseum.org/.

 4. Fort Caroline National Memorial